tnichols217/notes/ChristAndCulture/Social Issues QG.md

 ## Forms of Government
 In 2008, Nepal abolished its Monarchy and switched to a Democratic system, but this change took over 9 years and was after much turmoil and disrest.
 This trend can be seen around the world as well, showing a large shift from other forms of government to democracy with an especially large bump following WWII as seen in the following graphic:
 ![[Pasted image 20221017221728.png]]
-Do you think that the benefits of democracy outweigh the costs o
+Do you think that the benefits of democracy outweigh the costs of transitioning to it, and if so, what about it is so essential that demands

 ## Freedom of Speech